 As is evident from the graph above, the acceptance rate of LSE is quite high for both undergraduate and postgraduate degree courses at the university.
 If you ever visit LSE, you will know that LSE is a great place to cut your teeth especially if you’re interested in a career in Political Science.
-QS ranks LSE, London is 2nd in the world for Political Science.
-Commanding an impressive 71% international student population, the student life in LSE university is as exciting as it is challenging.
+QS ranks LSE, and London is 2nd in the world for Political Science.
+Commanding an impressive 71% international student population, the student life at LSE University is as exciting as it is challenging.

 Everything You Should Know About The LSE Acceptance Rate: